Topic category: User side tutorials

 To get started, you will need to make sure you have also exported the display settings file that was mentioned in the blockbench tutorial, as blocks and items require it.
 Here is an example of what one of those files can look like after exported.
-Your geo/animation files will also need to be imported in the same place as entities.
-Scroll up to that part of the tutorial if you do not know where that is already.
+Your geo/animation files will also need to be imported in the same way as entities.
+Scroll up to that part of the tutorial if you do not know where that happens already.

 You will now need to create either an Animated Block or Animated Item using their respective elements.